 2.2.
-Event Responsibilities
+TOURNAMENT RESPONSIBILITIES

-- Events shall display the Tennis Australia Endorsed 'kitemark' on all marketing materials relating to the event. - Events shall have internet access on site for the use of the Referee/Venue Supervisor. - The Event Director shall: - Nine (9) weeks prior to the event send to Tennis Australia or the respective Member Association a copy of the event fact sheet for approval.
-This should not be changed once published.
-If the fact sheet has not been received by six (6) weeks prior to the Monday of the event week, the event may be cancelled. - Six (6) weeks prior to the event open entries via the website. - Using Tournament Planner software before and during the tournament. - Uploading results daily using the Tournament Planner software. - Following the conclusion of the event send to Tennis Australia or the respective Member Association the event report form. - The Referee/Venue Supervisor is responsible for: - Ensuring the uniform administration and interpretation of the Australian Competitive Play Junior Regulations including the Code of Behaviour: Competitive Play, the Rules of Tennis, the Organisational Requirements, and the Duties and Procedures for Officials; - On conclusion of the event sending to Tennis Australia or the respective Member Association a copy of the Referee/Venue Supervisor report form, including details of any penalties imposed under the Code of Behaviour: Competitive Play.
+- Tournaments shall display the Tennis Australia Endorsed 'kitemark' on all marketing materials relating to the tournament. - Tournaments shall have internet access on site for the use of the Referee/Venue Supervisor. - The Tournament Director shall: - o Prior to the entries opening ensure that the information displayed on the tournament overview page and fact sheet is accurate and up to date.
+This should not be changed once published. - Six (6) weeks prior to the tournament open entries via the website.
+At this time no additional information in the fact sheet will be updated. - o Using Tournament Planner software before and during the tournament. - o Uploading results daily using the Tournament Planner software.

+- Within 24 hours of the completion of the tournament, be sure to publish the final TP file with all relevant code violations and final results. - Following the conclusion of the tournament send to Tennis Australia or the respective Member Association the tournament report form. - The Referee/Venue Supervisor is responsible for: - Ensuring the uniform administration and interpretation of the Australian Competitive Play Junior Regulations including the Code of Behaviour: Competitive Play, the Rules of Tennis, the Organisational Requirements, and the Duties and Procedures for Officials. - On conclusion of the tournament sending to Tennis Australia or the respective Member Association a copy of the Referee/Venue Supervisor report form, including details of any penalties imposed under the Code of Behaviour: Competitive Play.